Skip to Main Content

 A Restaurant That No Longer Takes Reservations

 What the restaurant represented during its operating years, however, remains a useful reference point for understanding where Stellenbosch fine dining has gone and where it is heading.
-The Cape Winelands has developed a small but serious tier of estate restaurants that do more than provide a table between tastings.
+The Cape Winelands has developed a tier of estate restaurants that do more than provide a table between tastings.
 Waterkloof was an early example of that ambition: a destination in its own right, with a kitchen that treated vegetables as primary rather than peripheral, and a physical setting that made the surrounding landscape part of the meal in a way few enclosed dining rooms can manage.

 What Made the Setting Remarkable